code-qtzl/tenzi/README.md

 ## Tenzie Highlights

--   A fast-paced game
+-   A fast-paced game that challenges your strategic thinking and quick decision-making.
--   that will challenge your strategic thinking and quick decision-making skills.
+-   Hold onto your dice for strategic rolls—timing is everything!
--   Hold onto your dice for strategic rolls, but remember, the clock is ticking!
+-   The clock is ticking, so act fast to outpace your opponents.
--   The longer you hold onto your dice, the more you risk losing the race to beat the time.
+-   The longer you hold your dice, the higher the risk of losing the race again

 ## Controls